Clojure

 -T takes either a tool name (always symbols, not keywords) or one or more concatenated aliases, which are always simple or qualified keywords, e.g. -T:test or -T:test:perf/benchmark.

-The -T exec-opt indicates tool execution, and all arguments after -T are defined by that execution context.
-All clj-opts (-S, -P, etc) should be placed before the -T.
+The -T exec-opt indicates tool execution, and all arguments after -T are arguments to the tool function, not the CLI.
+All clj-opts (-S, -P, etc) must be placed prior to the -T in the command line.

 -M[aliases]

-The -M exec-opt indicates clojure.main execution, and all arguments after -M are defined by that execution context.
-All clj-opts (-S, -P, etc) should be placed before the -M.
+The -M exec-opt indicates clojure.main execution, and all arguments after -M are interpreted by clojure.main.
+All clj-opts (-S, -P, etc) must be placed prior to -M in the command line.

 -P